-On the one hand, the very specialists—scientists and artists—get to think differently about their own disciplines.
-On the other hand, complex scientific concepts can be explained to general public in creative and comprehensible ways, representing such a great tool for science outreach and communication.
+In this creative process, whereas both artists and scientists get to think differently about their own disciplines, complex scientific concepts can be explained to the general public in creative and comprehensible ways, representing such a great tool for science outreach and communication.

-- Mr Francisco Oda, Director of Instituto Cervantes Manchester
+- Dr Francisco Oda, Director of the Instituto Cervantes Manchester.

-Chairman: Dr Lorenzo Melchor, science coordinator of the Embassy of Spain in the United Kingdom
+- Dr Lorenzo Melchor, Science Coordinator in the Embassy of Spain in the United Kingdom.

-- Dr Anna Vilalta, postdoctoral researcher in the University of Cambridge and coordinator of “Art&Science, an SRUK Initiative”, by the Society of Spanish Researchers in the United Kingdom (SRUK/CERU)
+- Dr Anna Vilalta, postdoctoral researcher in the University of Cambridge and coordinator of “Art&Science, an SRUK Initiative”, a campaign from the Society of Spanish Researchers in the United Kingdom (SRUK/CERU)

 - Instituto Cervantes Manchester